blakeblackshear/frigate/docs/docs/configuration/live.md

 ### WebRTC extra configuration:

-WebRTC works by creating a WebSocket connection on port `8555`.
+WebRTC works through by creating a TCP or UDP connection on port `8555`.
 However, it requires additional configuration:

 * For external access, over internet, setup your router to forward port `8555` to port `8555` on the Frigate device.
 * For internal/local access, you will need to let go2rtc know your own go2rtc config: